fabioharams/azsecurityworkshop/README.md

 > ### Step 1 | Install DVWA on UBUNTU ###

-DVWA (Damn Vulnerable Web Application) is PHP/MySql web application to train security specialists to test vulnerabilities.
-For more information about DVWA please click **[here](http://www.dvwa.co.uk/)**.
+DVWA (Damn Vulnerable Web Application) is a PHP/MySql web application very popular to train security specialists against vulnerabilities.
+For more information about DVWA please click **[here](https://github.com/ethicalhack3r/DVWA)**.

 1. Connect to Ubuntu VM using Azure Bastion